-Richmond earned a Bachelor of Science in Accounting with a minor in Management Information Systems and Decision Support Systems from the University of Delaware.
-He is a Certified Public Accountant (Ohio and Maryland) and frequent speaker on a variety of best practices within finance and revenue cycle operations.
+Richmond holds a Bachelor of Science in Accounting with a minor in Management Information Systems and Decision Support Systems from the University of Delaware.
+He is a graduate of the Harvard Business School Advanced Management Program.
+Richmond is a Certified Public Accountant (Ohio and Maryland) and frequent speaker on a variety of leadership and operational excellence topics.

 Michael Stern, MHA, FACHE, was named Executive Vice President and Chief Operating Officer in January 2018.

 In this role, Stern partners with Bernard Boulanger, MD, MBA, Executive Vice President and Chief Clinical Officer, as System dyad leaders, responsible for aligning organization-wide operational and clinical efforts.

 Stern joined MetroHealth as Senior Vice President and Chief of Staff in August 2015.
 Prior experience includes serving as System Vice President of Healthcare Services at Einstein Healthcare network in Philadelphia, a multi-hospital system and Level 1 Trauma Center, where he worked since 2011.
 He also held the position of Vice President of Operations at St. Vincent’s Hospital in New York from 2006 to 2011 and held roles as Regional Administrator of Physician Services at St. Vincent Catholic Medical Centers and Administrator at St. Charles Hospital and Rehabilitation Center, both in New York.